Wasps are known for their yellow and brown coloration. In fact, they come in many colors including black, red, and metallic blue.

-But generally, adult wasps feed on nectar and other insects.
-While not the pollinators that bees are, wasps are responsible for the pollination of some plants.
+But generally, adults feed on nectar and other insects.
+While not the pollinators that bees are, they are responsible for the pollination of some plants.
 Most pollinating wasps carry pollen internally, not on their body as bees do.

 The queen builds a small nest and lays eggs.
-During the larvae and pupae stages of young wasps, they feed on insects provided by the queen.
+During the larvae and pupae stages, they feed on insects provided by the queen.

 While wasp workers die off over the winter, queens hibernate and begin the life cycle over again in spring.